VladKhomich/VladKhomich.github.io/_posts/2024-4-1-git-aliases.md

 # Ideas for Aliases

 ## Switching to key branches
 Let's say you contribute to several projects with the same git flow and branching model.
-In this case, it can be useful to have a command that can make a checkout of the most commonly used brach for you.
-I trully believe, that in many teams developers have an convention to use **`dev`** brach for development purposes.
+In this case, it can be useful to have a command that can make a checkout of the most commonly used branch for you.
+I truly believe, that in many teams developers have an convention to use **`dev`** branch for development purposes.
 In this case, you can use the following aliases:

 ``` js
 [alias]